alicelouise95/alicelouise95/README.md

 ### My Recent iOS Project: Orison 🙏

-🌟 **Orison** For my iOS project during my studies, I developed Orison.
+🌟 For my iOS project during my studies, I developed Orison.
 Orison is a Christian prayer app that makes your spiritual journey more meaningful and personal.

 🙌 Orison generates heartfelt prayers based on your preferences and needs.
 Whether you seek comfort, guidance, or simply want to express gratitude, Orison has your back.